 Paginated inserts are indicated by a plus sign (+) in the Index.

-After having imported all your cases and legislations, and renamed them accordingly.
+After having imported all your cases and legislations, renamed them accordingly, and created a table of contents for.
 You will have a complete bundle fully paginated and with pagination starting from the first legislation or tab 1, and extending all the way through.
-This feature will also enable you to track at what pages your cases start, or your legislation.
+You will also have a table of contents to refer back to and navigate quickly to whichever file/folder you want.
+These features will also enable you to track at what pages your cases start, or your legislation.
 For example, you will now know that your authorities start on page 210.

 Now that your bundle is ready and paginated.
 You can now simply hit print, and send that to the printer, and you’re done.